chang88ye/OptDesign/README.md

 4, If you want to apply OptDesign to other genome-scale models for different products, just change target product in run_OptDesign.

-5, This is an optional step, however, you need to run creat_envelopes.m in the envelopes foler if you want to create production envelopes for the design strategies identified by OptDesign
+5, This is an optional step, however, you need to run creat_envelopes.m in the envelopes foler if you want to create production envelopes for the design strategies identified by OptDesign.

 # License
 Released under the MIT license.
 All included network models provided under their respective licenses.

 # Cite Us
-Jiang S, Otero-Muras I, Banga JR, Kaiser M, and Krasnogor N (2021) OptDesign: Identifying optimal  design strategies in strain engineering for biochemical production.
+Jiang S, Otero-Muras I, Banga JR, Kaiser M, and Krasnogor N (2021) OptDesign: Identifying optimal  design strategies in strain engineering for biochemical production. doi: https://doi.org/10.1101/2021.12.10.472123